MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels.md

 You can use sensitivity labels to:

 - **Provide protection settings that include encryption and content markings.** For example, apply a "Confidential" label to a document or email, and that label encrypts the content and applies a "Confidential" watermark.
+Content markings include headers and footers as well as watermarks, and encryption can also restrict what actions authorized people can take on the content.

 - **Protect content in Office apps across different platforms and devices.** Supported by Word, Excel, PowerPoint, and Outlook on the Office desktop apps and Office on the web.
 Supported on Windows, macOS, iOS, and Android.